Bugbrooke: Governance

 Bugbrooke is situated in the Parliamentary Constituency of Daventry, which is considered a "safe" Conservative seat.
-In the 2015, 2017, and 2019 General Elections, the seat was retained by the Conservative M.P., Chris Heaton-Harris.
+In the 2024 General Election, the seat returned Conservative M.P., Stuart Andrew.

 Bugbrooke is in the West Northamptonshire unitary authority.
 Before local government restructuring in 2021 it was in South Northamptonshire Council's two-member "Heyfords and Bugbrooke" ward, covering the village as well as neighbouring Nether Heyford and Upper Heyford.

 From May 2013 until its abolition, the Northamptonshire County Council seat of Bugbrooke joined with 10 other parish councils to form Bugbrooke division.

 Bugbrooke Parish Council meets monthly and is re-elected every four years.

 Buildings and other facilities

 Bugbrooke has an Anglican church, dedicated to St Michael and All Angels which dates from the 13th century.
 There are monuments to the Whitfield family from 1704 and 1734.
 There is an early 19th-century rectory, now a private house, west of the church.

 The Baptist chapel is dated 1808.
 A row of yellow-brick cottages in Church Lane, close to the brook were built in 1844 in the Gothic style by Edmund Francis Law and were originally a National School with accommodation for the master.

-There is a manor house at the north-east end of the village with a wide-arched entrance to the yard.
+There is a manor house at the northeast end of the village with a wide-arched entrance to the yard.
 This was restored in the Tudor style by Edmund Francis Law in 1881.